joelparkerhenderson/strategic-balanced-scorecard/README.md

   * In practice it is rare to find a pre-existing document that offers the necessary destination clarity and certainty.

+  * Consider the organization's strategic themes, competitive advantages, and major initiatives.

+<h2><a name="improve">Improve the destination statement</a></h2>

-2. Improve the destination statement by describing it via four perspectives.
+Improve the destination statement by describing it via four perspectives.

+1. Financial Stewardship

-  * Financial Stewardship.
-Examples: sales, income, earnings, profit, margins, economic value, shareholder returns, etc.
+  * Examples: sales, income, earnings, profit, margins, economic value, shareholder returns, etc.

+2. Internal Processes

-  * Internal Processes.
-Examples: business practices, cycle time, company rules and regulations, productivity, efficiency, throughput, etc.
+  * Examples: business practices, cycle time, company rules and regulations, productivity, efficiency, throughput, etc.

+3. External Relations

-  * External Relations.
-Examples: how we wish to be perceived by customers, partners, vendors, regulators, job seekers, the general public, etc.
+  * Examples: how we wish to be perceived by customers, partners, vendors, regulators, job seekers, the general public, etc.

+4. Learning & Growth

-  * Learning & Growth.
-Examples: what needs to happen for all of the above to be sustained and developed in terms of people, processes, products, perceptions, etc.
+  * Examples: what needs to happen for all of the above to be sustained and developed in terms of people, processes, products, perceptions, etc.

-3. Plan your Objectives and Key Results (OKRs).
+<h2><a name="okr">Plan your Objectives and Key Results (OKRs)</a></h2>

-  * Describe what needs to be done and achieved in order for the organisation to reach its destination, including each strategic perspective.
+Describe what needs to be done and achieved in order for the organization to reach its destination.

+* Cover each strategic perspective: financial, external, internal, learning.

+* Cover business objectives and operational objectives.

-  * Use systems thinking to identify cause-and-effect relationships among objectives.
-Systems thinking helps ensure the objectives are mutually supportive and represent the combined thinking of the team’s high-level perception of the business model.
+Use systems thinking to identify cause-and-effect relationships among objectives.

+* Systems thinking helps ensure the objectives are mutually supportive and represent the combined thinking of the team’s high-level perception of the business model.

+<h2><a name="ksf">List your Key Success Factors (KSFs)</a></h2>

+Describe the actions that teams and individuals must do to reach the objectives and key results.

+* Who will do what, when, and how?

+* Cover how to change people, processes, tools, controls, and strategy.

+Aim for high-level factors.

+* There is more value in a short list of the top success factors than in an exhaustive task list that covers every tiny detail.

-4. Measure your Key Performance Indicators (KPIs).
+<h2><a name="kpm">Create your Key Performance Metrics (KPMs)</a></h2>

-  * Identify suitable metrics for your objectives and key results.
-Construct the metrics to support management’s ability to monitor the organisation’s progress towards achievement of its goals.
-See below for how to define a metric.
+Create suitable metrics for your objectives and key results.

+* Construct the metrics to support management’s ability to monitor the organisation’s progress towards achievement of its goals.

+* See below for how to define a metric.

-  * Aim for high-level roll-up measurements.
-There is more value in a short list of the top measurements than in an exhaustive list of that covers every tiny detail.
+Aim for high-level roll-up metrics.

+* There is more value in a short list of the top measurements than in an exhaustive list of that covers every tiny detail.

-5. Brainstorm Initiatives and Experiments.
+<h2><a name="initiatives-and-experiments">Brainstorm Initiatives and Experiments</a></h2>

-  * Initiatives are special projects where work is well-understood; experiments are special projects where work involves testing hypotheses, validating learning, and generating new knowledge.
+Initiatives are special projects where work is well-understood.

+Experiments are special projects where work involves testing hypotheses, validating learning, and generating new knowledge.

-  * Initiatives and experiements are mapped to strategic objectives, in order to give an indication of the projects and actions that are needed in order to realise the objectives.
+  * Initiatives and experiements are mapped to strategic objectives, in order to give an indication of the projects and actions that are needed in order to realize the objectives.

-  * Use systems thinking to identify cause-and-effect relationships among initiatives; for example, what do we need to do to achieve the results we expect?
+Use systems thinking to identify cause-and-effect relationships among initiatives.

+  * For example, what do we need to do to achieve the results we expect?

   * Use SMART goal setting, including a finite start date and end date.

+<h2><a name="group">Group the work</a></h2>

-6. Group work into projects, programs, and portfolios.
+Group the work into projects, programs, and portfolios.

   * Projects that are related can be grouped into a "program".
+Typically a program is time-limited, not ongoing.

   * Projects and programs that are unrelated can be grouped into a "portfolio".
+Typically a portfolio is ongoing, not time-limited.

 <h2><a name="why">Why use a Strategic Balanced Scorecard?</a></h2>